kumaraditya303/umarkdown/docs/options.md

 Used to parse file instead of string.

 !!! note
-    Raises `TypeError` when file does not exists.
+    Raises `FileNotFoundError` when file does not exists.

 ```markdown
 <!-- README.md -->